rstropek/2025-11-24-order-configurator/.specifications/30-dependencies.md

-The current application stores categories, category properties, and products in an SQLite database.
+The current application stores categories, category properties, and products in a SQLite database.
 See the following relevant files:

 * `/app/lib/core/products.ts`
 * `/app/lib/core/sampleData.ts`